lopter/lightsd/docs/protocol.rst

    while True:
        # Read a chunk of data, and accumulate it in the response buffer:
        response += lightsd_socket.recv(READ_SIZE)
+       # Try to load the received the data, we ignore encoding and parsing
+       # errors since we only wanna know if the received data is complete:
        try:
-           # Try to load the received the data, we ignore encoding errors
-           # since we only wanna know if the received data is complete.
            json.loads(response.decode(ENCODING, "ignore"))
-           break  # Decoding was successful, we have received everything. except Exception:
+           # Decoding and JSON parsing were successful, we have received
+           # everything:
+           break
+       except Exception:
-           continue  # Decoding failed, data must be missing.
+           # Decoding or parsing failed, data must be missing, try again:
+           continue

    response = response.decode(ENCODING, "surrogateescape")
    print(json.loads(response))